horizon-games/eth-state-channels-research/README.md

-# dgame
+# Arcadeum

-dgame is a collection of Solidity smart contracts as well as a TypeScript library for verifying turn-based games implemented as finite state machines in Solidity.
+Arcadeum is a collection of Solidity smart contracts as well as a TypeScript library for verifying turn-based games implemented as finite state machines in Solidity.

 ## Usage